JamesMenetrey/hesso-bigdata-analytics/README.md

 ## Reporting

-The report can be downloaded at [this address](https://zenlulz.github.io/hesso-bigdata-analytics/report/taxi-report.pdf).t
+The report can be downloaded at [this address](https://zenlulz.github.io/hesso-bigdata-analytics/mse-bda-groupe-d-claret-menetrey-rochat-report.pdf).

+## Presentation

+The presentation can be downloaded at [this address](https://zenlulz.github.io/hesso-bigdata-analytics/mse-bda-groupe-d-claret-menetrey-rochat-presentation.pdf).

 ## Web application